 Course Outcomes Cognitive At the end of this course, students will be able to: Level CO1: Apply fault modeling techniques, including logical fault models, for detecting and localizing faults in digital circuits using various fault simulation algorithms.
-Apply CO2: Generate effective test patterns for both combinational and sequential circuits, ensuring the design of testable and reliable digital systems and report the cost incurred for testing as case study.
-Apply e circuits and implement design-for- s, including ad-hoc and scan-based it testability.
-Apply CO4: Analyze Built-In Self-Test (BIS T) architectures, generate test patterns Analyze for BIST, and apply test algorit RAMs and report the presenta tion as an individual.
+Apply CO2: Generate effective test patterns for both combinational and sequentia circuits, ensuring the design of testable and reliable digital systems and report the cost incurred for testing as case study.
+I Apply

+CO3: Design testable sequential circuits and implement design-for- Apply testability (DFT) techniques, including ad-hoc and scan-based CO4: Analyze RAMs and report the presentation as an individual.